-As an outside observer, if there is someone in their life, especially if it’s someone fairly new, and you haven’t seen this victim type behavior before that I’m describing in this person, then you might be seeing the onset of the symptoms.
+As an outside observer, if there is someone in their life, especially if it’s someone fairly new, and you haven’t seen this victim-type behavior before that I’m describing in this person, then you might be seeing the onset of the symptoms.
 That helps you determine what might be going on.

-Number 6 is the emotional abuser is capable of getting therapists, counselors, and other professionals to side with them.
+6. The emotional abuser is capable of getting therapists, counselors, and other professionals to side with them.

 This isolates the victim even further.
 I can attest to this from the emotionally abusive side.
 When I was married and I was engaging in emotionally abusive behavior, I actually did want to change.
 I talked about this in other episodes.
-If the emotional abuser has access to empathy, and actually feel bad when the other person feels bad, they are capable of healing and changing.
+If the emotional abuser has access to empathy, and actually feels bad when the other person feels bad, they are capable of healing and changing.
 It takes a lot of steps.
 It takes a lot of healing.
 It’s a lot to get through, but it is definitely possible and probable, they just have to do the work.

 When I was married, we were going to therapy, mainly because of my emotional abuse, the therapist didn’t know that, and my wife didn’t know that.
 I didn’t even know that term back then.
 I was causing my wife to feel guilty a lot.
 During the therapy session, I noticed the therapist starting to take my side on things and I realized how convincing I was.

 Even then, even in my unhealed state, my emotionally abusive state, I realized that this was wrong.
 That was probably one of the first steps I took into taking bigger steps into my healing, to wanting to learn more about what I was doing that was causing my wife to feel so bad all the time.